 Nearly half of all searches on Google are local, with 76% resulting in a phone call or a visit to the store after finding the business's information.
-In terms of website visits, the maps pack results consumes approximately 50% of the search traffic for local intent queries depending on other variables, with the rest going to the paid ads at the top, and the organic listings.
+In terms of website visits, the Google maps results consume approximately 50% of the search traffic for local intent queries (depending on other variables), with the rest going to the paid ads at the top, and then the organic listings.

 In most cases, if you follow the advice and strategies in this guide you can expect to rank your business in the top 3 results of the local pack within 3-12 months depending on the level of competition.

 After you have ranked in the local pack, an effective content marketing strategy, continued backlink acquisition and maintaining your reputation management process will help to keep you there.